NYC to require COVID vaccine proof for indoor dining, gyms, performances

 He said the emergency-use authorization for the vaccines was based on a rigorous review and people have seen 160 million people get vaccinated successfully in the U.S.

-Mr. de Blasio‘s plan is akin to the one French President Emmanuel Macron announced weeks ago.
+Mr. de Blasio‘s plan is akin to the ones that French President Emmanuel Macron and Italian authorities announced weeks ago.
 The push to close off beloved cafes and theaters spurred millions of vaccine bookings but also sparked protests in the streets.

 The mayor said he expects the policy to be controversial but insisted it is necessary and can serve as a model for the rest of the nation.